harryherbig/GameboyMacroMK2/README.md

 # GameboyMacro
 3d Files for a Gameboy Macro body / faceplate.

-For the original readme, please the upstream of this fork: https://github.com/gb9k/GameboyMacro
+For the original readme, please see the upstream of this fork: https://github.com/gb9k/GameboyMacro

+## Photos of printed parts